milena-t/MSc_thesis/README.md

 The selection results in lists of STs, which can be referred back to the MLST output to extract the accession numbers.

+## Effects of filtering out small contigs
+For a few select genomes, the raw reads were mapped back onto the contigs of the assembly to calculate a per-contig coverage, to potentially see contaminations, which are characterised by short contig length and low coverage.
+For more details see my thesis.

 ## Creating a pan-genome

 ### Nextflow scripts to run roary